Born Ruffians: History

-2000s: Formation and debut records
+Formation, debut records and Red, Yellow & Blue (2000s)

-Born Ruffians originally formed in 2002 under the name Mornington Drive, and self-released an album called Makeshift Metric Catastrophe.
-In an interview, DeRosier described it as entirely homemade: "It was burned onto CD in Steve's basement, the packaging was sewn by Steve's mom and I think Luke painted the covers."
+The band formed in 2002 when cousins Lalonde and DeRosier met drummer Steve Hamelin at Midland Secondary School.
+Originally formed under the name Mornington Drive, they self-released an album called Makeshift Metric Catastrophe.
+In an interview, DeRosier described it as entirely homemade, "It was burned onto CD in Steve's basement, the packaging was sewn by Steve's mom and I think Luke painted the covers."

 After renaming themselves Born Ruffians, the band moved from Midland to Toronto in 2004.
 After some local performances and a growing online reputation, the band was signed to the UK electronic music label Warp Records.
 They released their self-titled debut EP in 2006.
 It was recorded by Ryan Mills at Little King Studio (now Sleepytown Sound).
 They received extensive airplay on CBC Radio 3 with their debut single, "This Sentence Will Ruin/Save Your Life," as well as a cover of Grizzly Bear's single "Knife" which the band recorded live on KEXP.

 In 2007, they released the single "Hummingbird," which was included on their first album Red, Yellow & Blue.
 Born Ruffians' Red, Yellow & Blue was nominated in the 8th Annual Independent Music Awards for Pop/Rock Album of the year.

 In 2009, they recorded a cover of two Aphex Twin songs for Warp20 (Recreated), a compilation.

 They appeared in an episode of the second season of British teen drama Skins, playing their song "Hummingbird" in a night club.
 The song is also featured in a television advert in the UK for Orange mobile telecommunications' "Animal" campaign.
 "Hummingbird" is also featured in a car advertisement in Australia.
-The band was featured in episode seven of the comedic web series, Nirvana the Band the Show, playing as themselves as they rehearse with a new member of the band.
-On July 31, 2009 the Born Ruffians played for Nirvana the Band at The Rivoli for the wrap of their web-series.
-Footage of this show will be included in episode ten.
+The band was featured in episode seven of the comedic web series, Nirvanna the Band the Show, playing as themselves as they rehearse with a new member of the band.
+On July 31, 2009, the Born Ruffians played for Nirvanna the Band at The Rivoli for the wrap of their web-series.
+Footage of this show was included in episode ten.